Mass Save Program’s $10,000 Whole-Home Rebate

 Don’t Forget To Take Advantage of The Mass Save Heat Loan!

-- Up to $25,000 loan towards the purchase and installation of your heating and cooling equipment
+• Up to $50,000 loan towards the purchase and installation of your heat pump system

-For those who qualify, this is a great option to get all of their heating and cooling needs taken care of in one go.
+For those who qualify and are able to meet bank criteria, this is a great option to get all of their heating and cooling needs taken care of in one go.
 Best of all, there’s no interest, so you’ll maximize on savings potential!

-Ducted Systems vs. Ductless Systems; Mass Save Covers Both!
+Ducted Systems vs. Ductless Systems; Mass Save Rebates Covers Both!

 While both ducted and ductless systems work on very similar principles, both have more overall energy efficiency than boilers or furnaces for your heating and cooling needs.
-Mass save has you covered, as they offer rebates for both!
+As a result both ducted and ductless heat pump systems meeting cold climate criteria and on the Qualified Product List are rebate and HEAT Loan eligible by Mass Save!

 Not sure if you’re best suited for a ducted or ductless system in your home?
 Let’s take a look at some of the differences between the two so you can get a better idea of what’ll best work for your situation.